Dr. Nauman Chaudhry, MD

-Dr. Chaudhry is a vitreo-retinal surgeon, completing his residency at the Yale Eye Center in New Haven where he served as chief resident.
-He was awarded the Marvin Sears Award for Excellence in Clinical Ophthalmology.
-This is usually given to Yale’s best senior ophthalmology resident, but he was awarded as a junior resident.
-Dr. Chaudhry completed a second residency at the Bascom Palmer Eye Institute at the University of Miami, where he also finished his medical and surgical retina fellowship.
+Dr. Chaudhry attended medical school at the Aga Khan University in Karachi, Pakistan and graduated with multiple highest honors including Ophthalmology.
+He then completed his Ophthalmology residency at the Yale Eye Center in New Haven where he served as Chief Resident.
+He was awarded the Marvin Sears Award for Excellence in Clinical Ophthalmology, given to Yale’s best ophthalmology residents.
+Dr. Chaudhry completed a second Chief Residency at the Bascom Palmer Eye Institute at the University of Miami, where he also finished his medical and surgical retina fellowship.
 Bascom Palmer has been consistently named the best eye hospital in the United States by U.S. News & World Report.

-Dr. Chaudhry is currently an Assistant Clinical Professor of Ophthalmology at the Yale School of Medicine.
+Dr. Chaudhry is currently in the clinical faculty of at the Yale School of Medicine where he teaches the next generation of medical students, residents and fellows.
+He has also been involved in various global Ophthalmology initiatives.
 He is board-certified in Ophthalmology and serves as an examiner for the American Board of Ophthalmology.
-He is also a scientific reviewer for the prestigious Archives of Ophthalmology and Retina.
+He is also a scientific reviewer for the prestigious American Journal of Ophthalmology, Retina, Ophthalmology Retina, Journal of Vitreoretinal Diseases and American Journal of Case Reports.
+Dr. Chaudhry recently received the Distinguished Contributor Award for outstanding contributions to the Journal of Vitreoretinal Diseases.

-Dr. Colina-Biscotto is Board Certified; she received her medical degree from the Central University of Venezuela School of Medicine.
+Dr Juner M. Colina-Biscotto is the Managing Partner of Retina Group of New England.
+Dr. Colina-Biscotto received her medical degree from the Central University of Venezuela School of Medicine.
 She was awarded the Fundayacucho National Excellence Scholarship for her academic performance.
 She was then accepted into the most prestigious ophthalmology training program in Venezuela at the Hospital J. A. Risquez.
 She graduated from J. A. Risquez with honors and went on to win an international fellowship at the Association to Prevent Blindness in Mexico (APEC), at Luis Sanchez Bulnes Hospital in Mexico City.

 The APEC program is recognized as one of the top training experiences for vitreo-retinal diseases in the world.
 Here, she worked under the guidance of Hugo Quiroz-Mercado, a world-renowned retinal surgeon.
 In his words, “She is simply the best retinal surgeon of the thousands of retinal surgeons I have ever trained.”